bkesterbyld/maroon-potato/src/pages/index.md

           *   Know  current and future product COGS via a single service fee

-          *   Eliminate dependencies and get full control over the development cycle
+          *   Eliminate dependencies and get more control over the development cycle
         actions: []
         media_position: left